BestTimesToVisit.com Logo

 Sleeper Buses

-Tip:Book through your hotel, a local travel agent, or online via sites like Futa Bus or Sinh Tourist.
-Choose a reputable company.
-Avoid the very back row as it can be bumpier.
-Bring earplugs and an eye mask; it can get noisy and bright.
-Don't expect luxury, but they are functional for overnight travel.
+Tip:Book through your hotel or a reputable travel agency like Sinh Tourist.
+Choose a reputable company; FUTA Bus and The Sinh Tourist are generally reliable.
+Avoid the very cheapest options, as they may be less safe or comfortable.
+Bring earplugs and an eye mask, as it can get noisy and bright.

 Local Buses